LightSafer User Guide

 Triggered!

 As soon as LightSafer sees a small amount of light, it will light up the red and green LEDs and request your PIN - you now have 30 seconds, or 3 attempts to input the correct PIN.
 To enter the pin, use the up (1), right (2), down (3) and left (4) directions on the joystick.
-For example, to enter the default PIN of 12341234, enter up, right, down, left, up, right, down, left.
+For example, to enter the PIN of 12341234, enter up, right, down, left, up, right, down, left.

 LightSafer - enter PIN